-Artificial intelligence is ubiquitous.
-From telephones to cars, vacuum cleaners to lighting systems – AI has so many and varied applications that we often don’t realize that it is there.
+Artificial intelligence and automation are ubiquitous.
+From telephones to cars, vacuum cleaners to lighting systems – future-proof technologies have so many and varied applications that we often don’t realize that it is there.

 Machines operating on predetermined command algorithms have been around for more than half a century.
 What’s changed is the way that today’s devices learn; human input isn’t always required for AI to take in lessons and change the way it behaves.

 AI and Automation for Intelligent Assurance in Telecom Industry

 - First is automated situation generation, with root-cause analysis and removal powered by machine learning.
 It is used in network and service surveillance/operations centers to automate the process of analyzing and removing causes of multiple events, including those reported directly by customers.
 Because a single root cause can lead to many alarms, this approach cuts time and work required to fix an issue, and keeps services available for customers.